onap/vnfrqts-requirements/docs/Chapter4.rst

 A module can be thought of as equivalent to a Heat template, where a Heat template is composed of a YAML file and an environment file.
-A given YAML file must have a corresponding environment file; OpenECOMP requires it.
+A given YAML file must have a corresponding environment file; ONAP requires it.
 A Heat template is used to create or deploy a Heat stack.
 Therefore, a module is also equivalent to a Heat Stack.

 However, there are cases where a module maybe composed of more than one Heat stack and/or more than one YAML file.

-As discussed in Section 2.5, Independent Volume Templates, each VNF Module may have an associated Volume template.
+As discussed in Section 5.b, Independent Volume Templates, each VNF Module may have an associated Volume template.

 -  When a volume template is utilized, it must correspond 1:1 with